Tara interned in Washington, D.C., and is here to share her experience with common internship challenges.

 There’s not enough work assigned to you.
 You’re bored, underutilized, strumming your fingers at your desk, and tempted to peruse Facebook.

 What to do: Sympathetic friends and parents hearing you moan about not having enough to do at work will recommend that you do your own research and create your own project.
 This is all very good-sounding advice, but, in practice, it’s hard to get fired up about a project that you’re not sure will be used or even looked at.

 Asking your senior employees if you can help with their projects is fine, but it also can be embarrassing or disheartening repeatedly admitting that you have nothing to do.
-The best tactic I saw one of my fellow interns use was to ask employees if they have a moment to chat and give you an overview on their role in the office.
-As an intern you are there to learn about the profession, and if they have a conscience, they will comply.
-Once you’ve got them talking about their work, try to see where you could fit in.
-Maybe, merely by voicing things aloud, they will be inspired to get you onboard one of their longer term projects.
+The best tactic I saw one of my fellow interns use was to ask employees if they have a moment to chat and give you an overview of their role in the office.

 What to do: Keep your long-term career goals clearly in mind to make it all feel worth the effort.

 All of a sudden, there's an influx of work, and you finally have the chance to prove yourself!
 But, you're not sure about x, y, z . . .
 You may feel the pressure to be an independent and self-sufficient worker, but it's so much better to clarify uncertainties!

 What to do: Follow this one rule, and you will become a better worker: don't assume.
 My friend is a civil engineer, and her supervisor told her that his most important rule was to never assume something's right.
 Always check if you're not sure.
 You will avoid silly mistakes and crumbly bridges.

 4. Supervisors Forget That You're New to the Field